 In today’s retail environment, the retail channel is being utilized by most retailers worldwide.
 Although the traditional outlet store marketing strategies continue to play a key role in boosting sales, the modern retail channel has evolved to become a highly competitive market with increased competition from online retail stores, super-stores, and discounters.
-To successfully compete in this challenging retail channel, retailers need to make strategic and informed retail decisions that address not only the immediate profitability needs of their business but those needs that will guide their company into the future as well.
+To successfully compete in this challenging retail channel, retail channel growth must be considered.
+Retailers need to make strategic and informed retail decisions that address not only the immediate profitability needs of their business but those needs that will guide their company into the future as well.

 Income and consumer behavior: building marketing strategy that works